liaohuqiu/cube-rpc/README.md

-# 0. Cube RPC
+# Cube RPC

 This RPC protocal is a half-duplex protocal, it is simple and easy to develop, easy to debug.

-It is also high performance, there are already some applications in this real world.
+It is also high performance.

+There are already some applications in this real world.
 For example: [Android-Gems](http://www.android-gems.com/)

 ### Serialize protocal

 This protocal choose [BinPack](http://binpack.liaohuqiu.net/) as the serialize protocal.
 It is simple and very fast.

-# 1. Communication mechanism
+# Communication mechanism

 ### Messages